EntelectChallenge/2019-Worms/starter-bots/scala/README.md

 ## Building

 Make your modifications to the starter bot using IntelliJ.
-Once you are happy with your changes, package your bot by opening up the "Maven Projects" tab on the right side of the screen.
-From here go to the  "java-sample-bot" > "Lifecycle" group and double-click "Install"
+Once you are happy with your changes, package your bot by running "sbt assembly" from your terminal.
-This  will create a .jar file in the folder called "target".
+This  will create a .jar file in the folder called "target/scala-2.12/".
 The file will be called "scala-sample-bot-jar-with-dependencies.jar".

 ## Running